aidenfoxivey/mahampreter/README.md

 3
 ```

-You can also use Mahampreter to define functions and work with more complex expressions:
+You can also use mahampreter to define functions and work with more complex expressions:

 ```
 > (define square (lambda (x) (* x x)))